Brunno-DaSilva/website-accessibility/README.md

 * People in developing countries

 There is also a strong business case for accessibility.
-As accessability improves overall user experience and satisfaction across multiple devices.
+As accessibility improves overall user experience and satisfaction across multiple devices.

 **Also in many cases Web accessibility is required by law.**